ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Specify the name or ID of the cluster.
 To list VPC clusters, run `ibmcloud oc cluster ls --provider vpc-gen2`.
 This value is required.</dd>

 <dt><code>--size-per-zone <em>NUMBER_WORKERS_PER_ZONE</em></code></dt>
 <dd>Specify the number of worker nodes to create per zone in this worker pool.
 No worker nodes are created until you [add zones](#cli_zone-add-vpc-gen2) to the worker pool.
-This value is required, and must be 1 or greater.
-Keep in mind that you must have a minimum of 1 worker node in your worker pool at all times, and at least 2 worker nodes per cluster.</dd>
+This value is required, and must be 2 or greater.</dd>

 <dt><code>--flavor <em>FLAVOR</em></code></dt>
 <dd>Choose a flavor for your worker nodes.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware.
 To see flavors that are available in a VPC zone, run `ibmcloud oc flavors --zone <vpc_zone> --provider vpc-gen2`.</dd>